When it Comes to Your Vision There Are No"Stupid Questions."

 Is laser vision correction expensive?

-The fee ranges between $2,250 and $3,000 per eye for LASIK and includes the preoperative evaluation, the procedure and all post-operative care for a year.
+Please call 301-657-5700 to speak to a Lasik coordinator about pricing.
+However, the price for LASIK includes the preoperative evaluation, the procedure and all post-operative care for a year.
 Through Washington Eye Physicians & Surgeons Commitment of Care Program it may also include additional procedures, which you and your doctor feel might be appropriate to improve your distance vision (as medically possible) until your vision is stable and satisfactory.
 If you compare this to the cost of wearing soft contact lenses, especially those for astigmatism, laser vision correction can often cost less than wearing soft contacts for about 10 years.
 At the end of 10 years of contact lens wear, you're still back where you started with poor distance vision.
 In some ways, it's like"renting" instead of"owning" your clear vision.

 Do you offer interest-free financing?